-“By having the young women in our CTE programs demonstrate what they are learning for their peers, we hope to inspire more young women to get into the trades and to think more about non-traditional career paths,” said Nancy DeStefano, Assistant Superintendent for Instructional Programs.
+“By having the young women in our CTE programs demonstrate what they are learning for their peers, and working with our business partners, we hope to inspire more young women to get into the trades and to think more about non-traditional career paths,” said Nancy DeStefano, Assistant Superintendent for Instructional Programs.

 Regionally, 1.2% of automotive technicians and carpenters are women.
 Yet both industries' entry level hourly wage is above the Regional Living Wage Floor according to the Workforce Development Institute.
 With more experience individuals can earn $38-40 per hour, with no college degree required.
 Female HVAC technicians in our area comprise less than 1% of the industry.